bupt-ai-cz/LLVIP/README.md

 ## Call For Contributions

 Welcome to point out errors in data annotation.
-Please refer to the [annotation tutorial](https://github.com/SantJay/LLVIP-1/blob/main/annotation%20tutorial.md).
-Also welcome to contribute more data annotations, such as segmentation.
-Please contact us.
+If you want to modify the label, please refer to the [annotation tutorial](https://github.com/SantJay/LLVIP-1/blob/main/annotation%20tutorial.md), and email us the corrected label file.

+More annotation forms are also welcome (such as segmentation), please contact us.

 ## Contact